cuishuhao/BNM/README.md

-# BNM
+# BNM v1 v2
 code release for ["Towards Discriminability and Diversity: Batch Nuclear-norm Maximization under Label Insufficient Situations"](https://arxiv.org/abs/2003.12237) ( CVPR2020 oral)

 Old version can be found in [BNM v1](https://github.com/cuishuhao/BNM/tree/BNMv1)

 ## One-sentence description
-We prove in the paper that Batch Nuclear-norm Maximization (BNM) could ensure the prediction discriminability and diversity, which is an effective method under label insufficient situations.
+BNM v1: we prove in the paper that Batch Nuclear-norm Maximization (BNM) could ensure the prediction discriminability and diversity, which is an effective method under label insufficient situations.

-We further optimize BNM by Batch Nuclear-norm Minimization (BNMin) and Fast BNM.
+BNM v2: we further devise Batch Nuclear-norm Minimization (BNMin) and Fast BNM.

 ## Application for BNM